 committed leadership of Board members

-volunteers were asked to join the board: Angela Torres, and Elizabeth Pilgrim in 2012; Rachel Dove and Sara Moore in 2013; and Janice Roodsari in 2014.
+volunteers have been asked to join the board: Angela Torres, and Elizabeth Pilgrim in 2012; Rachel Dove and Sara Moore in 2013; and Janice Roodsari in 2014.

 ◊ Lori Taylor, Chairperson &